silverrowan/PluralLogging/Direction/ImplementationPlan.md

   - Empty state: "No one is fronting" when no active sessions
   - List of `ActiveMemberCard` components:
     - Color swatch, member name, ✕ checkout button
+    - Show "Unknown" as separate ActiveMemberCard per each overlapping active session (multiple cards with same gray dot/name, start times listed individually)
+      - Each Unknown card's ✕ button ends only that specific session; multiple active Unknown sessions appear one at a time until all checked out via individual or Remove All actions
   - Bottom area:
     - Prominent "Check In" button (enables multiple members to front simultaneously)
     - "Remove All" button only (no "Add All"; add members individually via Check-In sheet)